Rosamund (queen): Life

 Rosamund was born into a kingdom in crisis, as the Gepid people had been fighting a losing battle against the Lombards since 546, firstly within the context of a Lombardic–East Roman alliance, and later against the Lombards and the Avar nomads.
-These wars had taken the lives of not only her grandfather king Thurisind, but also her uncle, Thurismund, both of which served to establish a long-standing hatred of the Lombards in her father, Cunimund, which he passed down to her.
+These wars had taken the lives of not only her grandfather, King Thurisind, but also her uncle, Thurismund, both of whom served to establish a long-standing hatred of the Lombards in her father, Cunimund, which he passed down to her.

 This hatred was what spawned the final war of the Gepids, as Cunimund attempted to win back lost lands against the Lombards.
-The war, however, quickly turned, and in 567, the Gepid Kingdom would be completely subdued by a mixture of Lombard and Avar forces, her father was decapitated and she, along with many other Gepids, was taken as a prisoner of the Lombards (see Lombard–Gepid War (567)).
+The war quickly turned and in 567, the Gepid Kingdom would be completely subdued by a mixture of Lombard and Avar forces.
+Her father was decapitated, and she, along with many other Gepids, was taken as a prisoner of the Lombards (see Lombard–Gepid War (567)).
 However, in an attempt to secure a male heir and following the death of his first wife Chlothsind, Alboin took her as his wife.
 Alboin was noted for his cruelty towards her; his most famous act of cruelty was reported by Paulus Diaconus, who states that at a royal banquet in Verona, Alboin forced her to drink from the skull of her dead father (which he carried around his belt), inviting her "to drink merrily with her father".

 After this, she began plotting to have her husband assassinated.
 Thus, Rosamund met with the king's arms bearer and her lover, Helmichis, who suggested using Peredeo, "a very strong man", to accomplish the assassination.
 Peredeo refused to help, and that night mistakenly had intercourse with Rosamund, who was disguised as a servant.
 After learning that he had committed adultery with his king's wife, Peredeo agreed to take part in an assassination attempt in fear of the king's retribution.
-After the great feast, Alboin went to bed inebriated, at which point Rosamund ordered the king's sword bound to his bedpost, so that should he wake in the middle of the assassination attempt, he would be defenseless.
+After the great feast, Alboin went to bed inebriated, at which point Rosamund ordered the king's sword bound to his bedpost, so that should he wake in the middle of the assassination attempt, he would be defenceless.
 Alboin did wake, only to find himself unarmed.
-He fended off his attackers temporarily with a footstool, but was killed.
-Due in part to the work of Paulus Diaconus, there seems to be some confusion about who actually killed Alboin, with both Helmichis and Peredeo assigned as sole murderer.
+He fended off his attackers temporarily with a footstool but was killed.
+Due in part to the work of Paulus Diaconus, there seems to be some confusion about who actually killed Alboin, with both Helmichis and Peredeo assigned as the sole murderer.